Thursday, December 30, 2021

 -

 Riblet built a Skyride in downtown Spokane that crosses over the Spokane River just below the falls and under the Monroe Street Bridge.
 While most of its 500 or so lifts were for skiing, a few have been built or repurposed for exactly this sort of tourism use.
 County fairs and the like.
 I've always struggled with lifts as amusement rides.
-I have been skiing and riding chairs for so long that the chair is not something to be taken lightly.
+I have been skiing and riding chairs for so long that for me the chair is not something to be taken lightly.
 They are architectural and engineering marvels, even the most rudimentary.
 They are history and emotion, not just simple conveyance.
 Those moments, the creaks and rattles and bumping over sheaves, phantom stops where inevitably someone in front of or behind you says "I'll jump here if this takes too long."
 Even though evacuations happen, or long pauses that seem interminable, usually these moments are just moments.
 Long enough for someone to discuss rapid egress, say "I could land it," and then feel the drive kick and see the sheaves turn again, and then forget it.

 -